czmirek/POST-only-API-standard/README.md

 ## 4 Modify but communicate

-Take this convention and change it however you like for your needs!
-Do take care of communicating your updated rules properly to all of your backend and frontend developers and to all your API consumers.
+Take this convention and change it however you like to fit your needs!

+Do take care of communicating your updated rules properly to all of your backend and frontend developers, to your team and to all your API consumers.

 [^1]: [Caching your REST API](https://restcookbook.com/Basics/caching/)